The Tennessee State Teacher Fellows Program launched in 2015 with exceptional teacher leaders from across the state.

 Tennessee State Teacher Fellows

-Jarred Amato now teaches High School English after teaching eighth grade English at Jere Baxter Middle Prep for the past six years.
-In 2015, he received the Metro Nashville Public Schools Blue Ribbon Teacher award, as well the Teacher of the Year award for his school.
+Jarred Amato is a high school English teacher passionate about instilling a love of reading in students and improving literacy outcomes in our state.
+He recently finished his first year at Maplewood High School after teaching eighth grade English at Jere Baxter Middle Prep for six years.
+Jarred currently serves on Nashville’s Teacher Cabinet and in 2015, he received the MNPS Blue Ribbon Teacher award, as well the Teacher of the Year award for his school.
 During the 2014-15 school year, Jarred participated in the Tennessee SCORE Educator Fellowship and the MNPS Teacher Leadership Institute, while also serving on the East Nashville Advisory Committee.
-Jarred is the head coach of the Red Hawk football and boys’ basketball teams, and has sponsored the school newspaper and student council in the past.
-He received his B.A. in English and History from Vanderbilt University and his M.A.T. from Belmont University, and he will begin pursuing his Ed.D. from Lipscomb University this fall.
+He received his B.A. in English and History from Vanderbilt University and his M.A.T. from Belmont University, and is currently pursuing his Ed.D. from Lipscomb University.